 Here are some good pug brushes that we recommend:

-Stock Up On These
+2. Stock Up On These

 Get them here.

-Omega Fatty Acids Are Your Friend
+3. Omega Fatty Acids Are Your Friend

 When looking for fish oils to give to your pug, keep in mind that wild fish are always preferable to farmed fish.
-A great fish oil option for your pug is Zesty Paw’s Pure Wild Alaskan Salmon Oil (buy it here).
+A great option is Zesty Paw’s Pure Wild Alaskan Salmon Oil (buy it here).
 It has no additives, is made in the USA, and comes with a pump.

-Get A Good Vacuum
+4. Get A Good Vacuum

+Let’s be honest, you don’t want fur patches building up and creating tumbleweeds all over your home.
 Manage the build up of loose hairs before they become a problem.
-Let’s be honest, you don’t want fur patches building up and creating tumbleweeds all over your home.

-Don’t Shave Your Pug
+5. Don’t Shave Your Pug